 Lutmerding, J. A. and A. S. Love.
+(2020).
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2020.
+Patuxent Wildlife Research Center, Bird Banding Laboratory 2020.

 Schmutz, J. A., Margaret R. Petersen and R. F. Rockwell.
-2011.
+(2011).
 Emperor Goose (Anser canagicus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

-Sibley, David Allen.
-2014.
-The Sibley guide to birds, second edition.
-Alfred A Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.

 U.S. Fish and Wildlife Service.
-2015.
+(2015).
 Waterfowl population status, 2015.
 Washington, DC: U.S. Department of the Interior.